Equite774/chaiharsha.github.io/_posts/2025-06-20-idea-ml-apma-cs.md

 - As previously discussed, replace MATH 0350 with **MATH 0180** and CSCI 0150 with **CSCI 0170**.
 - I am abivalent between APMA 1650 and APMA 1655 when I had the opportunity to choose, as my section of 1650 covered slightly more content, such as MLE.
 However, **APMA 1655** is the new requirement.
-- Likewise, **APMA 0355** and **APMA 0365** are new prerequisites, as is $$CSCI 0410$$.
+- Likewise, **APMA 0355** and **APMA 0365** are new prerequisites, as is **CSCI 0410**.
 - **APMA 1710** early will provide quite a bit of motivation for categorical cross-entropy, which made no sense to me as a term when it showed up in CSCI 1420 and CSCI 1470.
 - The pathway of **APMA 1200** -> **APMA 1690** -> **APMA 1740** makes a lot of sense to me.
 APMA 1200 builds up Markov chains, 1690 provides some necessary review and a major application of Markov chains, while introducing Gibbs sampling, which then gets expanded on in 1740, along with a number of other statistical methods.
-- I did not take **APMA 1660**, and I have no plans to do so, as I think there were more intersting courses to take, and most of 1660's content can be learned independently.
+- I did not take **APMA 1660**, and I have no plans to do so, as I think there were more interesting courses to take, and most of 1660's content can be learned independently.
 This is still probably true, but because I am not considering other courses offered in a given semester, I have included it on this list.
 - As much as I would love APMA 1740 to precede CSCI 1420, it simply does not make sense to hold off on 1420 for so long.
 But a significant portion of the math required can be intuited in 1420 with an understanding of APMA 1710.
 - **APMA 2110** is a corequisite of **APMA 2630**.
 While the graduate probability courses have somewhat standardized curricula nationwide, if a given person has the opportunity to take it, they should.
-The altneratives include various graduate-level CSCI courses, which is what I plan to do instead.
+The alteratives include various graduate-level CSCI courses, which is what I plan to do instead.
 But from an APMA-perspective, I would contend that this is a better option.
 - **CSCI 1010** should precede **CSCI 1520**, as knowing about time complexity and NP-hard problems becomes helpful when learning how some algorithms in practice can achieve better results.
 Additionally taking two topics at the same time in 1520 and **APMA 1740** also makes sense to me.
 - **DATA 1030** after **CSCI 1420** makes sense, as after you learn the machine learning methods and mathematics, you learn how to use them in a practical setting.
 - Some people consider **APMA 1690** to be a continuation of **APMA 1660**.
 In that case, it is worthwhile to be taking 1690 immediately after 1660.